Most of us rely on groundwater

 In Western Australia most of the water we use comes from groundwater.

 Groundwater is a hidden water resource.
 Groundwater comes from rain that seeps naturally into the ground and is stored in spaces between soil and rocks, called aquifers.

 Our State’s groundwater is a natural source of water that is usually good quality and the lowest-cost source that provides substantial public and private benefits.

 Groundwater provides water for drinking, for agriculture, for irrigating parks, ovals and household gardens as well as for mining and for other industries.
 It also supports the natural environment and its biodiversity, Aboriginal culture and outdoor recreation which all help make Western Australia an attractive place to live and visit.

 Perth’s groundwater story

 Groundwater plays an important role in Perth’s total water supply.
 It is Perth’s largest natural source of good-quality water that is easily accessible at a relatively low cost.

-Groundwater is accessed directly by thousands of water licence holders and over 100,000 households using garden bores.
+Groundwater is accessed directly by thousands of water licence holders by about 180,000 households who use garden bores.
 These water users typically abstract from the shallow aquifer – Perth’s Superficial aquifer.

 About 40 per cent of Perth’s drinking water comes from groundwater.
 Once abstracted, groundwater is treated to drinking water standards and supplied directly to households and businesses by Water Corporation.
 Drinking water is treated to meet Australian Drinking Water Guidelines before it is supplied.